voyagermesh/voyager/docs/user-guide/ingress/tls.md

   tls.key: base64 encoded key
 ```

-Referencing this secret in an Ingress will tell the Ingress controller to secure the channel from
-client to the loadbalancer using TLS:
+Referencing this secret in an Ingress will tell the Voyager to secure the channel from client to the loadbalancer using TLS:
 ```yaml
 apiVersion: voyager.appscode.com/v1beta1
 kind: Ingress